melzreal/docker-django-base/README.md

 ## Base files for a docker-django application

-Download the set, then do
+Create a folder with your project name, cd into it and download this once inside it.
+Then run the command to create your django project:

+<pre><code>
-__docker-compose run web django-admin startproject whateverProjectName .__
+docker-compose run web django-admin startproject whateverProjectName .
+</code></pre>

-Then edit the project's composeexample/settings.py file and replace DATABASES with
+Once that's created, edit the project's composeexample/settings.py file and replace DATABASES with:

+<pre><code>
   DATABASES = {
       'default': {
           'ENGINE': 'django.db.backends.postgresql',